zxg519/bitset_ex/README.md

 6. set_output_format(const int cluster_bit_size) - set output format

+7. operator[] - set to true or set to false

 please contact zxg519@sina.com or xgzhang at seu.edu.cn if you have any question to use the class.

 # A simple example